-This section is the centerpiece of the proposal and should succinctly present the innovative claims for the proposed research and clearly describe the proposed approach without using any jargon.
+This section is the centerpiece of the proposal and should succinctly summarize the innovative claims for the proposed research and clearly describe the proposed approach without using any jargon.
 This section should demonstrate that the proposer has a clear understanding of the state-of-the-art and should provide sufficient justification for the feasibility of the proposed approach(es).
-This section should also include a detailed technical rationale, technical approach, and constructive plan for accomplishment of technical goals in support of innovative claims and deliverable creation.
+This section should include a detailed technical rationale, technical approach, and constructive plan for accomplishment of technical goals and metrics in support of innovative claims and deliverable creation.
+The proposal must provide a detailed analysis of how the proposed approach will meet the DARPA metrics and goals.